 Everything in your company makes or costs you money.
-Besides the cost of renting or purchasing a shredding machine, several other costs are associated with shredding your documents internally.
+Besides the cost of purchasing a shredder, several other costs are associated with shredding your documents internally:

-- The first cost is hourly rate of the employee doing the shredding.
-Even if you use your lowest paid employee who just does the shredding minimally, the odds are you’re close to—or more than—the cost of one trip from a mobile shredding truck.
+- Consider the hourly rate of the employee doing the shredding.
+Even if you use your lowest paid employee who does a minimal amount of shredding, the odds are that over the course of the month you’re paying close to—or more than—the cost of one trip from a mobile shredding truck.